datagrok-ai/public/help/develop/exercises.md

 ### Scripting with client functions

+_Prerequisites:_ basic JavaScript knowledge.

+_You will learn:_ how to create and invoke Datagrok JavaScript scripts.

-8. Implement the function which does the same as `CountSubsequencePython`, now in JavaScript, named `CountSubsequenceJS`.
+8. Implement the function `CountSubsequenceJS` in JavaScript, which does the same as [`CountSubsequencePython`](#scripting-with-server-functions).
 Follow the same conventions on the parameters in the comments block and returning a result via a variable.
 9. Run `CountSubsequenceJS` using the `Play` button; using the console.
 From same console, run `CountSubsequencePython` yet again.
 You can notice that both Python and JS versions of our function, implemented as scripts, are homogeneous functions in Datagrok.